amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/README.md

 1. Algorithm Type: ==Merge Sort is a divide and conquer algorithm, while Quick Sort is a divide and conquer and recursive algorithm==.

-2. ==Approach==: Merge Sort divides the list into smaller parts, sorts each part, and then combines them back together.
+2. ==Approach==: Merge Sort divides the list into smaller parts, sorts each part, and then combines them back together, till we reach a single part where we cannot longer divide.
 Quick Sort chooses a "pivot" item and divides the list into two smaller lists: one with items smaller than the pivot, and one with items larger than the pivot.
 This process is repeated until the entire list is sorted.

 3. Time Complexity: In the average case, both Merge Sort and Quick Sort have a time complexity of O(nlogn).
 However, Quick Sort has a worst-case time complexity of O(n^2), while Merge Sort always has a worst-case time complexity of O(nlogn).